 1. To Save Money:

-Costs can be cut by managing the physical distribution of the system intelligently and finding the optimal number and location of warehouses, optimizing materials handling, boosting stock turnover, shipping products in sealed containers, rectifying wasteful order processing procedures, and so on.
+Costs can be cut by managing the physical distribution of the system intelligently and finding the optimal number and location of warehouses, optimising materials handling, boosting stock turnover, shipping products in sealed containers, rectifying wasteful order processing procedures, and so on.